Bengali cuisine: Influence of Bengali Hindu widows

 In Bengali Hindu tradition, widows were not allowed to eat foods that would not be classified as "bitter", necessitating experiment and innovation.
 While most Bengali castes ate meat and fish, this was barred for widows.
 Widows also could not use "heating" foods such as shallot and garlic, but ginger was allowed.
 This style found a core place in Bengali curries in general, both vegetarian and non-vegetarian.
-Expensive spices such as saffron, cinnamon or cloves were used very sparingly—if at all.
-Nuts, dry fruits, milk and milk products (such as cream, ghee or curd) were similarly scarce.
+Expensive spices such as saffron, cinnamon, or cloves were used very sparingly—if at all.
+Nuts, dry fruits, milk, and milk products (such as cream, ghee, or curd) were similarly scarce.
 These economic and social restrictions influenced Bengali widows to create a brand new set of meals that utilised only vegetables and cheap spices.

 Partition of Bengal

-The large-scale displacement along religious lines as a result of the partition led to changes in meal-taking, so as to adhere to religious restrictions.
-In Bangladesh (former East Bengal and East Pakistan), Mughlai food is common, and includes foods that are less popular in West Bengal, such as beef kebab.
+The large-scale displacement along religious lines as a result of the partition led to changes in meal-taking to adhere to religious restrictions.
+In Bangladesh (the former East Bengal and East Pakistan), Mughlai food is common, and includes foods that are less popular in West Bengal, such as beef kebab.
 Additionally, sweets such as zarda and firni-payesh are eaten.
 In rural Bangladesh, many people eat makna fried, popped, or raw.

 During the colonial period, many Western food shops were established in Kolkata, making puff pastries, channa, chocolate, and chips especially popular.
 Dishes such as chop, gravy cutlet, sponge rasogolla, and ledikeni.
 As a result of a multi-cultural community, Kolkata city's cuisine continuously changes, and takes heavy influence from Chinese and European palates.

 Characteristics

-Bengali cuisine can be subdivided into four different types of dishes: eatables (খাদ্য, ভক্ষ্য, or ভোজ্য); চর্ব্য, or chewables, such as rice or fish; চোষ্য, or suckables, such as ambal and tak; লেহ্য, or lickables, like chutney; and পেয়, or drinkables which includes drinks, mainly milk.
+Bengali cuisine can be subdivided into four different types of dishes: eatables (খাদ্য, ভক্ষ্য, or ভোজ্য); চর্ব্য, or chewables, such as rice or fish; চোষ্য, or suckables, such as ambal and tak; লেহ্য, or lickables, like chutney; and পেয়, or drinkables, which includes drinks, mainly milk.